TERMS OF SERVICE

 Fees and Expenses.

 - Flat Fees.
 In one or more instances, Client may pay the Firm a flat fee (“Flat Fee”) to provide a certain service and/or work product that will be set forth in a separate “Fee Schedule” or other writing.
 A Flat Fee is earned on the date the Firm deems the service and/or work product to be substantially complete.
-For Clients on a Subscription Plan, the Firm will charge the Flat Fee via the Firm’s payment processing system at any time after the Flat Fee is earned.
-For Clients not on a Subscription Plan, Client is required to pay the Flat Fee no later than 10 days after the Firm transmits the invoice that details such fee.
+Client is required to pay the Flat Fee no later than 10 days after the Firm transmits the invoice that details such fee.

 - Out-of-Pocket Expenses.
 The Firm’s representation of Client may require the Firm to incur out-of-pocket expenses, including, but not limited to, travel expenses, court fees and costs, registered agent fees, messenger services, and overnight or express delivery services.
-Client is required to reimburse the Firm’s out-of-pocket expenses no later than 30 days after the Firm transmits the invoice detailing such expense (for Clients on a Subscription Plan, the expense will be charged and reimbursed via the Firm’s payment processing system at any time after the expense is incurred).
+Client is required to reimburse the Firm’s out-of-pocket expenses no later than 10 days after the Firm transmits the invoice detailing such expense.
 If the out-of-pocket expenses are substantial, the Firm may request that Client pay for such expenses in advance.

 - Travel Expenses.
 Due to the frequency that meetings get rescheduled or cancelled, the Firm generally purchases refundable coach tickets for travel.
 On occasion, where business class travel costs only marginally more than a coach ticket, the Firm reserves the right to purchase business class travel on one or more legs of travel and charge Client only for the price of the refundable coach ticket.
 In many instances, the traveler can effectively make use of travel time to work on client matters; however, in other instances, work cannot be completed effectively or efficiency because of flight delays, airplane restrictions, technology limitations, privacy concerns, and other issues.
 To be fair to both Client and the Firm, all travel and transit time will be billed at 50% of the Firm’s hourly rates when the traveler is not doing billable work for Client or for other Firm clients (i.e., in no instance will Client or other clients be “double-billed”).
 In lieu of the Firm seeking reimbursement from Client for lodging and/or meal expenses, the Firm will bill Client $500 for each “Travel Day.”
 For purposes of these Terms, each “Travel Day” includes days that include an overnight stay and/or days when the traveler must travel to a location more than 150 miles from the traveler’s home office.

 - Utilization.
-The Firm may utilize attorneys, paralegals, law clerks, legal assistants, of counsel attorneys who contract with the Firm, compliance professionals, and other vendors and support services, the costs of which may include a markup to cover the Firm’s administrative and overhead costs.
+The Firm may utilize attorneys, paralegals, law clerks, legal assistants, of counsel attorneys who contract with the Firm, compliance professionals, and other vendors and support services, the costs of which may include a markup to cover the Firm’s ongoing coordination and oversight role and internal administrative and overhead costs.

 - Delinquency.
 If Client maintains any funds in the Firm’s Interest-Only Legal Trust Account (“IOLTA”), the Firm may withdraw Client’s funds from the IOLTA and apply them to Client’s delinquent invoice(s).
 The Firm reserves the right to charge interest, calculated at the Wall Street Journal Prime Rate + 4%, at any time while a delinquent invoice remains unpaid.
 Client must reimburse the Firm for all costs incurred to collect amounts due to the Firm, including, but not limited to, reasonable attorneys’ fees and expenses, court costs, and costs incurred relating to any alternative dispute resolution mechanism utilized in the collection of amounts due.
 The Firm reserves the right to cease performing services for Client while a delinquent invoice remains unpaid.